frustea/Hamiltonian-Simulation-Brain-Damage/README.md

 You need to have installed the library Tensorflow before running this project.
 The whole code is written in Python.

 ## Method
-The physical simulation of phono vibrations in the trapped ions is available in
+The physical simulation of phonon vibrations in the trapped ions is available in
 ```bash
 # utility file
 trapped_ions.py